CyberGrandChallenge/Event-FAQ/event_faq.md

 # CGC CFE Sparring Partner

+Q10: Could improper handling of transmits and receives (including truncation) in PoV negotiation cause TI API PoV feedback "protocol" or "invalid type" errors?

+A10: Yes.

 Q9: We've noticed that the TI API[1] PoV feedback sometimes includes an "error" field.
 What types of error messages may occur?

 A9: TI API PoV feedback errors may include: